Bayesian Unsupervised Disentanglement of Anatomy and Geometry for Deep Groupwise Image Registration: Balancing Weights of the Loss Terms

 The balancing weights of the loss terms for different training datasets are presented in \cref{tab:balance_weights}.
 We also added a local normalised cross-correlation (LNCC) term \cite{journal/media/avants2008} to improve reconstruction on brain images, with its weight marked by values in parentheses.

 \end{appendices}

 \begin{scriptsize} \end{scriptsize}

-\begin{IEEEbiography}[{ }]{Xinzhe Luo} received his BSc degree in Mathematics and PhD degree in Statistics from Fudan University in 2019 and 2024, respectively.
-He is currently a postdoctural researcher working at Imperial College London and I-X. His research interests include machine learning, medical imaging and probabilistic deep learning. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }] {Xinzhe Luo} received his BSc degree in Mathematics and PhD degree in Statistics from Fudan University in 2019 and 2024, respectively.
+He is currently a postdoctoral researcher working at the Department of Electrical and Electronic Engineering and I-X, Imperial College London.
+His research interests include machine learning, medical imaging and probabilistic deep learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xin Wang} received the BS degree in electrical engineering from Fudan University in 2020.
+\begin{IEEEbiography} [{ }] {Xin Wang} received the BS degree in electrical engineering from Fudan University in 2020.
 He is currently pursuing a PhD degree in electrical and computer engineering at the University of Washington, supervised by Prof. Linda Shapiro and Prof. Chun Yuan.
 His research is centered around medical image analysis and machine learning, with a focus on statistical models for multi-modal image fusion. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Linda Shapiro} is the Boeing Endowed Professor in Computer Science and Engineering, Professor of Electrical and Computer Engineering, and Adjunct Professor of Medical Education and Biomedical Informatics at the University of Washington.
+\begin{IEEEbiography} [{ }] {Linda Shapiro} is the Boeing Endowed Professor in Computer Science and Engineering, Professor of Electrical and Computer Engineering, and Adjunct Professor of Medical Education and Biomedical Informatics at the University of Washington.
 Her research interests include computer vision, image database systems, pattern recognition, and medical imaging.
 She is a fellow of the IEEE and the IAPR, and a past chair of the IEEE Computer Society Technical Committee on Pattern Analysis and Machine Intelligence. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chun Yuan} is a professor in the Department of Radiology and Imaging Sciences at the University of Utah, and a professor emeritus in the Department of Radiology at the University of Washington.
+\begin{IEEEbiography} [{ }] {Chun Yuan} is a professor in the Department of Radiology and Imaging Sciences at the University of Utah, and a professor emeritus in the Department of Radiology at the University of Washington.
 He is a fellow of the ISMRM, AHA, and AIMBE.
 He has pioneered multiple high-resolution MRI techniques to detect vulnerable atherosclerotic plaques and led numerous MRI studies examining carotid atherosclerosis.
 He is a member of the editorial board for the following Journals: JACC CV imaging, Journal of Cardiovascular MR, and the Journal of Geriatric Cardiology. \end{IEEEbiography}